Shayma0123/Shayma-Alteneiji-Engineering-Portfolio/README.md

 <h3>About Me</h3>
 <p>
-I’m an Electrical Engineering student driven by a curiosity for how light, materials, and circuits shape the technologies around us.
-I enjoy bridging theory and implementation—breaking complex systems into modular problems, leading small teams, and diving deep into both the physics and algorithms that make hardware intelligent.
+I’m an Electrical Engineering student with a passion for material science, circuits, signal processing, and applied electromagnetics.
+I lead projects from theory to implementation, breaking complex problems into modules, guiding team members, and diving deep into research to fully understand systems before building them.
 </p>

 ---